I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 CleanShot 2025-09-05 at 20.21.02@2x

-On the other hand, Long-term Memory is a function that automatically extracts and integrates important information from Short-term Memory.
+On the other hand, Long-term Memory automatically extracts and integrates important information from Short-term Memory.

 CleanShot 2025-09-05 at 20.22.28@2x

-but this can be done through settings called Strategies for extraction.
+This is done by setting up a Strategy to enable extraction.
 There are three built-in Strategies.
-It's about considering what kind of extraction to choose depending on the use case.
+It's about considering which extraction to choose based on your use case.

 CleanShot 2025-09-05 at 20.24.17@2x